 Thank you to everyone who contributed to developing Our Stroke Journey.
-Our particular thanks go to the people who share their story in this book, the Queensland Aboriginal and Islander Health Council, and The Elizabeth and Barry Davies Charitable Foundation, managed by Perpetual.
+Our particular thanks go to the people who share their story in this book.
+Thanks also to the Queensland Aboriginal and Islander Health Council, who led the initial consultations and the design of Our Stroke Journey.
+We also thank the Elizabeth and Barry Davies Charitable Foundation and Federal Parliament Press Gallery Midwinter Ball for their generous support.